metafacture/metafacture-tutorial/03_Introduction_into_Metafacture-Fix.md

 But not changing serialization that is part of encoding and decoding.

-In this tutorial we focus on Fix.
-If you want to learn about Morph have a look at https://slides.lobid.org/metafacture-2020/#/
+In this tutorial we focus on [Fix](https://metafacture.github.io/metafacture-documentation/docs/flux/flux-commands.html#fix).
+If you want to learn about Morph have a look [at this presentation](https://slides.lobid.org/metafacture-2020/#/) and the [great documentation by Swiss Bib](https://sschuepbach.github.io/metamorph-hacks/).

 ## Metafacture Fix and Fix Functions